jahidhasanlinix/SaaSAIProductTool/README.md

-# Kesil AI Startup
+# Kesil AI Startup:
-- We are developing AI-assist data-driven research tools for FinTech organizations and educational institutes.
+- We are developing an AI-assist data-driven research platform for FinTech organizations and educational institutes.

-  ## Languages & API
+  ## Key Stack:
   - NextJS, React
   - Tailwind CSS
    - TypeScript
   - OpenAI API
-  - And many other dependencies as goes by, including payments and cloud services.

-    ## Release
+    ## Release:
-    - N/A, will be available on Product Hunt.
+    - N/A; will be available on Product Hunt.
 Coming soon.